 A mini-split AC musty smell is most often a telltale sign of mold growth.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
 Spores could flow through your entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
-This is a result of mycotoxins created by the bacterial growth.
+This is a result of mycotoxins created by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
-Moving quickly when your mini-split smells moldy can spare you a lot of trouble.
+Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.

 2. Fishy or Rotten Smell

 When your mini-split smells like fish, the most likely culprit is a dead animal.
 Small particles like bacteria will slowly make their way into the system’s air handler from the outdoor unit.
 Compared to central HVAC systems, your mini-split’s lack of ductwork reduces your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.

 This foul odor may be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.